P-Dulanjana/GOST2-128-FILE-ENCRYPTION-PYTHON/README.md

 # GOST2-128-FILE-ENCRYPTION-PYTHON

-File encryption with GOST2-128 in ECB, CBC and GCM mode (Python language)
+# File encryption with GOST2-128 in CBC and GCM mode (Python language)